Lenka Lichtenberg

-Lenka Lichtenberg is a Canadian singer, composer, songwriter, and cantorial soloist of Czech-Jewish descent.
+Lenka Lichtenberg (born 1955) is a Canadian singer, composer, songwriter, and cantorial soloist of Czech-Jewish descent.
 She sings in Czech, English, French, Hebrew, and Yiddish.

 Early life and education

 She was born in Prague, into a family of Jewish origin.
 Most of her mother's family was murdered during the Holocaust.
 At the age of nine, Lichtenberg became an actress at the Music Theatre Semafor in Prague.
 She moved to Denmark, where she studied music at Aarhus Universitet and worked as a club singer.

 In the 1980s, Lichtenberg moved to Canada and settled in Vancouver, where she continued her studies at the University of British Columbia (B.Ed., music, French), and sang in a rock band.
 She received her master's degree in ethnomusicology at York University in Toronto.

 Career

 Lichtenberg performs internationally at Jewish culture festivals, folk and world music festivals and concert series.
 She has released seven solo albums and numerous collaborative projects.
 She is a regular Shabbat service leader at the Darchei Noam Congregation in Toronto.

 Director Jaroslav Hovorka made a documentary film for Czech TV about her, Lenka Lichtenberg: Pisne pro ozivle steny (2011).